 This means that when you open the throttle on the electric bike, there is no lag, and you get ALL of the power at once.

 - No Fuel (gas)

 You can also get a LOT of power out of a small electric dirt bike motor.

-Electric dirt bikes are quiet and powerful and the power really is like a on off switch.
+Electric dirt bikes are quiet and powerful, and the power really is like an on-off switch.

-Unlike the gas powered dirt bikes, the electric dirt bikes have little to no maintenance.
+Unlike gas-powered dirt bikes, electric dirt bikes have little to no maintenance.

 Electric dirt bikes have no gears, no clutch, and no kickstart.
 This could make the dirt bike easier to ride.

-Having no clutch on the electric dirt bike will be something that us old timers may have a hard time with.
+Having no clutch on the electric dirt bike will be something that we old-timers may have a hard time with.

-If you have every spent time on a gas powered dirt bike you know that there is a power curve that is determined by a carburetor or fuel injection systems.
+If you have ever spent time on a gas-powered dirt bike, you know that a carburetor or fuel injection system determines a power curve.

-Keep in mind the electric dirt bike industry still is working on producing a battery powered electric dirt bike motor that can produce the same amount of power that the a 450 fourstroke gas powered dirt bike.
+Keep in mind the electric dirt bike industry still is working on producing a battery-powered electric dirt bike motor that can produce the same amount of power as the 450 four-stroke gas-powered dirt bike.